 It seems as though just about anything can be posted for sale on this page.
 Everything from empty perfume bottles to houses are posted for sale on the group wall.
 Interested group members can ask questions in the comment section below the post, or simply make an offer to buy.

 This obsession is .
 As of this week (8/19/14) there are over 10,400 members of Abilenee Swap Meet (quadruple the amount from our original posting in May 2012), and that number is growing daily.
 I couldn’t help but notice several of my friends, neighbors and coworkers are members, too.
 Now I’ve joined, because there’s a chance I might be able to get a sweet deal on something I absolutely have to own.

 There have been changes made since the page started.
 It used to be acceptable to post anything and everything on the page, but there have since been more groups added, including one that specializes in only Auto Sales, Parts and Services, one that features Just Clothes and Shoes, and one called Formal Fashionistas, which has formal dresses, wedding & bridesmaids dresses and accessories, anything related to formal attire.

 And there’s no telling what else will be posted by the end of the day.
-I’ve found a huge variety of unique, one-of-a-kind items, and even the occasional deal on a sweet Pearl 5-piece drum kit.
-Your neighbors will love you!
+I’ve found a huge variety of unique, one-of-a-kind items, and a collection of assorted coffee mugs that would make any morning cup of joe more enjoyable!

 But it’s not all buy buy buy for me.
 I have also managed to sell a few items that we’ve been trying to get rid of in three yard sales, but have failed.
 An old kitchen table, a wall decoration, and a headboard that few people inquired about while it sat in my yard sales time and again.